societe-generale/github-crawler/README.md

     # by default, we'll crawl only the repositories' default branch.
 But in some cases, you may want to crawl all branches
     crawlAllBranches: true

+    #by default, we'll crawl repositories in parallel.
+However, especially when facing an issue, crawling sequentially can help identifying the issue faster.
+    #therefore, providing the option to switch between parallel and sequential processing
+    crawl-in-parallel: true

     # default output is console - it will be configured automatically if no output is defined
     # the crawler takes a list of output, so you can configure several